-However, our team of Personal Injury Solicitors know that motorcycling does present “risks” regardless of the season or time of year and all road users need to “Think Bike!”
+However, our team of Personal Injury Solicitors know that motorcycling does present risks regardless of the season or time of year and all road users need to “Think Bike!”

 For a number of years the number of motorcycle accidents remained low and were down trending, certainly between 2009 and 2013.
 This has to be set against the backdrop of motorcycle traffic representing around 1% of all road users, but approximately 10% of all accidents and 20% of all fatalities.

 An upward trend developed between 2013 and 2014 with approximately 5,500 serious accidents involving motorcycles in 2014 that resulted in approximately 340 deaths.

 They also confirmed that in the majority of these cases the “other” road user was the party at fault.
-Generally, most commentators suggest that 66% of motorcycle accidents are caused by “others”.
+Generally, most commentators suggest that 66% of motorcycle accidents are caused by others.

-It is recognised that motorcyclists are more vulnerable to serious injury and death because of greatly reduced protection compared to the motorcar.
+It is recognised that motorcyclists are more vulnerable to serious injury and death because of greatly reduced protection compared to cars.
 The major injuries with the greatest influence on survivability are those suffered by the head, despite the fact that motorcycle helmets reduce the risk of a fatal head injury by 50%.
 Other common injuries are to the arms and legs which may cause permanent disability and require long term rehabilitation.

 So what can be done, and by whom, to reduce these risks to motorcyclists?

-Motorcycle manufacturers should put “rider” safety at the forefront of developments in both machines and clothing.
-There is a wide range of “clothing” accessories and helmet choices and the UK Government have produced a great guide about motorcycle helmets and the law.
+Motorcycle manufacturers should put rider safety at the forefront of developments in both machines and clothing.
+There is a wide range of clothing accessories and helmet choices and the UK Government have produced a great guide about motorcycle helmets and the law.

 Highways England (formerly called the Highways Agency) and Local Authorities have considerable control over the road, road surfaces and road markings.
-More importantly, they can change the level of friction of the surface, repair uneven surfaces and pot holes faster, rectify poor repairs to the surface undertaken by utilities and communications companies and deal with spillages more effectively.
+More importantly, they can change the level of friction of the surface, repair uneven surfaces and pot holes faster, rectify poor repairs to the surface that have been undertaken by utilities and communications companies and deal with spillages more effectively.

 At Co-op Legal Services our Personal Injury Solicitors specialise in motorbike accident claims and offer free legal advice.
-Most of the injury claims we deal with are funded through a No Win No Fee agreement, which at Co-op Legal, means there is no financial risk to you, win or lose.